terrajobst/commandline-parser/README.md

 Sometimes having a default make sense.
 For example, if the tool originally only had a single command but now has to support more commands you may want to use a default command to avoid breaking existing customers.
-In other cases it may just more convenient to use a default because one command is way more popular than others.
+In other cases it may just more be convenient to use a default because one command is way more popular than others.

 For example, let's assume that `commit` would be the default command.
 In that